 - Arabic

 - Bengali

 - Chinese (Cantonese/Mandarin)

-- Dutch (AS level only)

 - French

 - German

 - Greek (Modern)

 - Greek (Classical)

 - Gujarati

 - Hebrew (Biblical)

 - Hebrew (Modern)

 - Italian

 - Latin

 - Japanese

 - Panjabi

 - Persian

 - Polish

 - Portuguese

 - Russian

 - Spanish

 - Turkish

 - Urdu

 Some students sit examinations in community languages that are separate to their lessons in school.
-Families should notify the school if their daughter has already taken, or intends to take, a GCSE in one of these languages by emailing options@qegschool.org.uk.
+Families should notify the school if their daughter has already taken, or intends to take, a GCSE in one of these languages by emailing options@gegschool.org.uk.